M66B/FairEmail/FAQ.md

 The message list is automatically scrolled up when navigating from a new message notification or after a manual refresh.
-Always automatically scrolling up on arrival of new messages would interfere with your own scrolling, but if you like you can enable this in the advanced options.
+Always automatically scrolling up on arrival of new messages would interfere with your own scrolling, but if you like you can enable this in the settings.

 <br />